MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-backup-restore.md

 ## Refresh the network controller and synchronize VMM and NC
 Depending on the SDN state captured in the network controller backup and the current VMM state, some of the resources in VMM and network controller might be out of sync.

-Use the following refresh procedures to find any such differences between VMM and NC, and accordingly resolve them in case any.
+Use the following refresh procedures to find any such differences between VMM and NC, and accordingly resolve them.

 > [!NOTE]